lum-network/mainnet/upgrades/v1.1.3/postmoterm.md

 *Have validators upgrade their binary and restart it*

 1. Naive test to see if the nodes would catch up and resume block pre-vote
-    - Does not work since the key value store has already been updated
+    - Does not work since the key-value store has already been updated
     - We expected this outcome but it was worth a try and fairly quick to confirm
-2. Had a temporary hook at launch to override the faulty state in the key value store
+2. Had a temporary hook at launch to override the faulty state in the key-value store
-    - Does not work since it is either impossible or corrupts the key value store
+    - Does not work since it is either impossible or corrupts the key-value store
     - Might be worth another try with more complex hooks but we estimated the time to achieve a viable and safe solution not worth the effort.
-Moreover this solution requires to mess with the state machine which is likely to produce undesired side effects
+Moreover, this solution requires messing with the state machine which is likely to produce undesired side effects

 ### Rollback one block (fail)
 *Have validators upgrade their binary, rollback one block and restart it*